Healthy Homes Assessment Pinehaven

 Pinehaven Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is required for all Pinehaven and New Zealand rental houses where it is reasonably practicable to put in.
+• Ceiling and underfloor insulation is required throughout Pinehaven and New Zealand rental homes where it is reasonably practicable to install.

-• Landlords and property managers must keep records of their conformance with any Healthy Homes Standards that apply or will be in force to your rental home.
+• Landlords and property managers must keep records that prove compliance with the Healthy Homes Standards that apply or will apply throughout the tenancy period of your rental home.

-• Private landlords and property managers have to make sure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of a new, renewed , or altered tenant.
+• Private landlords and property managers are required to make sure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of a new, renewed , or altered lease.

-• All the boarding homes (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) must adhere to the Healthy Homes Standard regardless of the date when the tenancy started.
+• All the boarding homes (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) are required to comply with Healthy Homes Standards regardless of the date the tenancy was started.

 From July 1st 2023

-• All households which are rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.
+• All homes that are rented out through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes